MPH Internship

 • Internships outside of program option

-• Starting/completing internships before the student has earned at least half of the program credits
+• Starting/completing internships before you have earned at least half of the program credits

 • Internships completed at current place of employment (unless the internship duties and supervisor are completely different from current paid position)